AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 Many alternatives are tenable; none of them affect who is elected in any way - this is solely a communication issue.

+The NSWEC solves it by not including any figures here.
+This seems reasonable to me even if they seem to be required as they are not well defined.

 ### Typos

 9 (2) (a) starts "the total number of ballot-papers of the excluded candidate on which first preferences are recorded and which express a next available preference...".
 It is not immediately obvious why one bothers to mention "on which first preferences are recorded".
 A careful examination of context makes it clear that the only sensible thing for this to mean is that this means that the first preference should be for the excluded candidate in question.
 This is almost certainly just a typo and will be treated as meaning that.

+### Bizarre transfer ordering.

+Section 9(2)(b) says that in an exclusion transfers are to be done `in the order of the transfers on which the excluded candidate obtained them`.
+This seems pretty unambiguous.
+However, there is some bizarre ordering done by the NSWEC:

+In the City of Albury, Count 42.41.20.5.1 is listed after counts 42.41.20.14.1 and 42.41.20.14.5.1.
+This is not the order in which the excluded candidate attained them - count 41.20.5.1, for instance, is listed before 41.20.14.1.
+Similarly count 46.40.30.23.4.1 is listed before 46.40.30.4.1.
+I believe this is because the counts are sorted numerically on the first 3 numbers, but lexicographically on the fourth number.

+A very similar thing happens for surplus distributions - compare 47.45.40.4.1 and 47.45.40.37.6.2.1

+This is almost certainly a bug in the NSWEC's program.
+However it is a minor issue, as their interpretations of the legislation, taken as a whole, means that the order of sub-transfers never matters for determining who is elected or in what order.

+I emulate this bizarre behaviour in the rules `NSWECLocalGov2021`